ab13roy/JavaMultithreading/README.md

 # JavaMultithreading
 > Some practice with Multithreading in Java <br/>
+> Few questions asked in the interview are below. <br/>
+> Additionally some of the files include understanding of code multithreading concepts. <br/>
 > These include correct and incorrect usage of thread safe variables <br/>
 > eg Mutex, Semaphore, Barriers etc.